-cultivation in Tanzania occupies 7.6% of the total country land area and 33% of area classified as woodlands in Tanzania [26].
-Other scholars [34, 35] asserted that shifting cultivation contribute more to forest degradation due to rising demand for agricultural products, dietary changes, agricultural trade and adjustment.
+In terms of the contribution of drivers on the number of stems and AGC removals nationally, removals by shifting cultivation, natural death, poles and charcoal production account for the highest number of stem removals.
+The reason could be attributed by high demand of charcoal in the country for cooking energy in which small diameter trees are involved.
+Tanzania's annual consumption of charcoal is 1,658,000 tons [27].
+About 85% of the total urban population depends on charcoal for household cooking and energy for small and medium enterprises [28].
+Additionally, more than 40% of the tree removals can be attributed to charcoal use alone in Tanzania [29].
+Higher removals by shifting cultivation is probably due to intensification of shifting cultivation in Tanzania.
+Shifting cultivation in Tanzania occupies 7.6% of the total country land area and 33% of area classified as woodlands in Tanzania [22].
+Other scholars [30, 31] asserted that shifting cultivation contribute more to forest degradation due rising demand for agricultural products, dietary changes, agricultural trade and adjustment.
 Firewood collection and poles on the other hand, rank third and fourth in taking large amount of stems in the woodlands.
-This is probably because; firewood is the main source of energy rural areas [36].
+This is probably because; firewood is the main source of energy rural areas [32].
 The same author noted that, lack of alternative and affordable sources of energy dependence of communities on forests.
 Construction purposes both in the rural and urban areas probably account for higher removals of trees as poles.
-Furthermore, climate change impacts like diseases eruptions and severe drought naturally kill trees.
+Furthermore, climate change impacts like diseases eruptions and severe drought naturally kills trees.
 These effects have recently increased tremendously.
-Mining and grazing by domesticated animals appeared as the least drivers responsible for stem removals.
+Mining and grazing by domesticated animals appeared as the least drivers responsible for stems removals.
 This is because of the smallest area subjected into mining and carvings activities.

-Table 4 Drivers and their corresponding number of stems and AGC removals in ownership types of miombo woodlands in Mainland ł Tanzania
+In terms of AGC removals, timber and fire accounts for the highest AGC removals.
+This may be explained by the large trees removals that comprises of the largest biomass.
+According to [33], large trees tend to account for a large proportion of the AGB in mature forests; often between 30 and 40% of the AGB can be found in trees with diameters greater than 70 cm.
+Elsewhere in miombo [34], found that most miombo had been heavily disturbed because of local benefits attached to them like dryseason fodder for large livestock populations, fuelwood for domestic use and rural industry and construction materials for farm structures and homes for millions.
+Higher AGC removals in miombo woodlands due to fire is because of its roles as the management tools.
+When fire is frequently and uncontrolled, it could kill trees and eventually cause carbon emissions.